bongiozzo/musica_mustdie/output/band_mercyfulfate.md

 # Mercyful Fate

-Дискография
-"Melissa" 1983, Heavy Metal
-"Don't Break the Oath" 1984, Heavy Metal
-"Into the Beginning" 1987, Heavy Metal
-"Return of the Vampire" 1992, Heavy Metal
-"Dangerous Meeting (Part I)" 1992, Heavy Metal
-"Time" 1994, Heavy Metal
-"The Bell Witch" 1994, Heavy Metal
-"Into the Unknown" 1996, Heavy Metal
-"9" 1999, Heavy Metal
+## Дискография

+### "Melissa" 1983, Heavy Metal

+1. Evil
+2. Curse Of The Pharaohs
+3. Into The Coven
+4. At The Sound Of The Demon Bell
+5. Black Funeral
+6. Satan's Fall
+7. Melissa

+(P)&(C) 1983 ROADRUNNER Records

+### "Don't Break the Oath" 1984, Heavy Metal

+1. A Dangerous Meeting
+2. Nightmare
+3. Desecration Of Souls
+4. Night Of The Unborn
+5. The Oath
+6. Gypsy
+7. Welcome, Princess Of Hell
+8. Come To The Sabbath

+(P)&(C) 1984 ROADRUNNER Records

+### "Into the Beginning" 1987, Heavy Metal

+1. Doomed By The Living Dead
+2. A Corpse Without Soul
+3. Nuns Have No Fun
+4. Devil Eyes
+5. Curse Of The Pharaohs
+6. Evil
+7. Satan's Fall
+8. Black Masses

+(P)&(C) 1987 ROADRUNNER Records

+### "Return of the Vampire" 1992, Heavy Metal

+1. Burning The Cross
+2. Curse Of The Pharaos
+3. Return Of The Vampire
+4. On A Night Of Full Moon
+5. A Corpse Without Soul
+6. Death Kiss
+7. Leave My Soul Alone
+8. M.D.A.
+9. You Asked For It

+(p)&(c) 1992

+### "Dangerous Meeting (Part I)" 1992, Heavy Metal

+1. Doomed By The Living Dead
+2. A Corpse Without Soul
+3. Evil
+4. Curse Of The Pharaohs
+5. Into The Coven
+6. Satan's Fall
+7. A Dangerous Meeting
+8. Gypsy
+9. Come To The Sabbath

+(P)&c 1992 ROADRUNNER Records

+### "Time" 1994, Heavy Metal

+1. Nightmare Be Thy Name +
+2. Angel Of Light
+3. Witches' Dance
+4. The Mad Arab *
+5. My Demon
+6. Time
+7. The Preacher *
+8. Lady In Black
+9. Mirror +
+10.The Afterlife *
+[11].Castillo Del Mortes *

+All Songs Written By King Diamond.
+Except Of * By Shermann - Diamond,
++ By Denner - Diamond.
+Produced By King Diamond & Tim Kimsey.
+Engineered By Tim Kimsey.
+Recorded & Mixed At Dallas Sound Lab
+May-April 1994.

+King Diamond - Vocals
+Hank Shermann - Guitars
+Michael Denner - Guitars
+Sharlee D'Angelo - Bass
+Snowy Shaw - Drums

+(P)&(C) 1994 METAL BLADE Records

+### "The Bell Witch" 1994, Heavy Metal

+1. The Bell Witch *
+2. Is That You, Melissa
+3. Curse Of The Pharaohs *
+4. Egypt
+5. Come To The Sabbath
+6. Black Funeral

+All Songs Written By King Diamond.
+Except Of * By Shermann - Diamond.
+Tracks 1-2 Produced By King Diamond,
+Hank Shermann & Tim Kimsey.
+Tracks 3-6 Produced By King Diamond
+& Tim Kimsey.
+Recorded Live In L.A., CA, 1993.

+King Diamond - Vocals
+Hank Shermann - Guitars
+Michael Denner - Guitars
+Sharlee D'Angelo - Bass
+Snowy Shaw - Drums

+(P)&(C) 1994 METAL BLADE Records

+### "Into the Unknown" 1996, Heavy Metal

+1. Lucifer
+2. The Uninvited Guest
+3. The Ghost Of Change
+4. Listen To The Bell
+5. Fifteen Men (And A Bottle Of Rum)
+6. Into The Unknown
+7. Under The Spell
+8. Deadtime
+9. Holy Water
+10.Kutulu (The Mad Arab Part II)

+All Songs Written By MERCYFUL FATE.
+Produced By King Diamond & Tim Kimsey.
+Engineered By Tim Kimsey.
+Recorded & Mixed At Dallas Sound Lab.

+King Diamond - Vocals
+Hank Shermann - Guitars
+Michael Denner - Guitars
+Sharlee D'Angelo - Bass
+Bjarne T.Holm - Drums

+(P)&(C) 1996 METAL BLADE Records

+### "9" 1999, Heavy Metal

 ## Отношения с другими группами